Kharg/link-button/README.md

 This extension enhances EspoCRM by introducing a button field that can store URLs and execute multiple actions, including:

 - Open the URL in a new browser tab.
+- Open the URL in the current browser tab.
 - Displaying the URL content within a popup window.
 - Embedding the URL content inside an Espo Modal.
 - Integrating EspoCRM-specific links within an Espo Modal for seamless navigation.